aharri123/Heart-disease-classification/README.md

 • Age: Age of the patient

   Behavioral:
-• Education: Less than High School and High School degrees (0) or College Degree and Higher (1)
+• education: Less than High School and High School degrees (0) or College Degree and Higher (1)
 • currentSmoker: Whether the patient is a current smoker (1) or not (0)
 • cigsPerDay: the number of cigarettes that the person smoked on average in one day.